wilsonliaows/docs/workbot/workbot-buttons.md

 4. Be posted as a set list, or a [dynamically generated one](#dynamic-list).

-For a positive conversational interface, keep the number of buttons less than 5.
+To ensure a good conversational interface, keep the number of buttons less than 5.

 ## Anatomy of a button

-Buttons can be used in either a Workbot post command reply or a post message action.
+Buttons can be used in either a Workbot [post command reply](https://docs.workato.com/workbot/workbot-command-reply.html) or a [post message action](https://docs.workato.com/workbot/workbot-actions.html#post-messages).

 ![Button fields](/assets/images/workbot/workbot-buttons/buttons-fields.png)